Shares tumble on escalating trade war tensions

 Another Irish-linked company, oil explorer Tullow, fell 3.69 per cent to 201.2p on a day when its industry proved unpopular with investors.

-Logistics group Stobart, owner of Irish regional airline, Stobart Air, surged 5.96 per cent to 124.4 after reporting that revenue rose 40 per cent to £147 million sterling, although it lost £42 million before tax.
+Logistics group Stobart, owner of Irish regional airline Stobart Air, surged 5.96 per cent to 124.4 after reporting that revenue rose 40 per cent to £147 million, although it lost £42 million before tax.

 Tesco tumbled 5.21 per cent to 225.8p on the back of a report showing that Britain’s big supermarket chains are all losing market share.
 Rivals Sainsbury’s and Morrisons were also hit.

-British American Tobacco and Imperial Brands lost over 2 per cent, a day after data from Nielsen showed cigarette industry volumes fell in the four weeks to May 18th.
+British American Tobacco and Imperial Brands lost more than 2 per cent, a day after data from Nielsen showed cigarette industry volumes fell in the four weeks to May 18th.

-The price of traditional safe haven, gold, rose allowing Fresnillo to eke out eked out slight gains, while African venture Rainbow Rare Earths Ltd surged 26 per cent.
+The price of traditional safe haven gold rose, allowing Fresnillo to eke out slight gains, while African venture Rainbow Rare Earths surged 26 per cent.

 Europe